-- 7.12 Any licensee who allows his/her EMT-Instructor/Coordinator license to lapse for a period of less than twelve (12) months by failing to renew the license by the appropriate date or who has not maintained current licensure in a Department-approved jurisdiction may be reinstated upon submission of a license application, and meeting the licensure renewal requirements as required in section 7.0 herein. - 7.13 Any EMT-Instructor/Coordinator whose license has lapsed for a period of twelve (12) to twenty-four (24) months or who has not maintained current licensure in a Department-approved jurisdiction may be relicensed upon: - i) Successful completion of twenty-four (24) hours of student teaching (i.e., five (5) lectures and three (3) labs, with no repeated sessions) under the direction of at least three (3) Rhode Island-licensed Instructor/Coordinators. - ii) Successful completion of a Rhode Island Instructor/Coordinator administrative orientation session where training materials, regulations, and other information about conducting courses will be covered in detail. - iii) Successful completion of any additional EMT-Instructor/Coordinator training requirements established by the Department. - iv) Submission of a license application and meeting the licensure renewal requirements as required in section 7.0 herein. - 7.14 Any EMT-Instructor/Coordinator whose license has lapsed for a period of twenty-four (24) months or longer or who has not maintained current licensure in a Department-approved jurisdiction shall be subject to the requirements for initial license as set forth in sections 4.0, 5.0 and 6.0 herein.
+- 7.12 Any licensee who allows his/her EMT-Instructor/Coordinator license to lapse for a period of less than twelve (12) months by failing to renew the license by the appropriate date or who has not maintained current licensure in a Department-approved jurisdiction may be reinstated upon submission of a license application, and meeting the licensure renewal requirements as required in §7.0 of these Regulations. - 7.13 Any EMT-Instructor/Coordinator whose license has lapsed for a period of twelve (12) to twenty-four (24) months or who has not maintained current licensure in a Department-approved jurisdiction may be relicensed upon: - (i) Successful completion of twenty-four (24) hours of student teaching (i.e., five (5) lectures and three (3) labs, with no repeated sessions) under the direction of at least three (3) Rhode Island-licensed Instructor/Coordinators. - (ii) Successful completion of a Rhode Island Instructor/Coordinator administrative orientation session where training materials, regulations, and other information about conducting courses will be covered in detail. - (iii) Successful completion of any additional EMT-Instructor/Coordinator training requirements established by the Department. - (iv) Submission of a license application and meeting the licensure renewal requirements as required in §7.0 of these Regulations. - 7.14 Any EMT-Instructor/Coordinator whose license has lapsed for a period of twenty-four (24) months or longer or who has not maintained current licensure in a Department-approved jurisdiction shall be subject to the requirements for initial license as set forth in §§ 4.0, 5.0 and 6.0 of these Regulations.